steve1316/gfl-reactjs-wiki/README.md

 - **Animations** - battle and dorm chibis from the game's Spine rigs, plus skin Live2D models with their motions and dialogue.
 - **HOCs and Fairies** - their own indexes and pages with stats, skills, fairy talents, art and animations, including Live2D where the game has it.
 - **Equipment Index** - filter, search and sort equipment, and see which dolls an exclusive item belongs to.
+- **Enemy Index** - every enemy with its stats, skills and counter tips, plus the Protocol Assimilation units you can capture and field yourself.
+- **Formation Simulator** - place an echelon and a facing enemy squad, apply tile and fairy buffs, and compare damage estimates.
+Share a setup by its link.
 - **Always current** - a daily job picks up new dolls, skins, equipment and art from the game data.

 <p>